 Aran weight yarn vs bulky

 Aran weight yarn is a type of yarn that is heavier than bulky yarn.
 It is often used for knitting sweaters and other winter wear because it can keep you warm in cold weather.
 Bulky yarn, on the other hand, is a type of yarn that is thicker than Aran weight yarn.
 If you’re looking for a yarn that will keep you warm in cold weather, Aran weight yarn is a good choice.
-It is thicker than bulky yarn, so it can provide more warmth.
+It is thicker than bulky yarn, so that it can provide more warmth.

 What are some of the other benefits of using Aran weight yarn?